notanumber11/loro-frontend/src/onepirate/modules/views/privacy.md

 ## **Data collection and usage**

-We may collect and process the following personal information from you if you are logged into our extension or webpage.
-Yoy may use the extension without log in but in such case some features as statistics will not work.
+We may collect and process the following personal information from you while you are using our extension or webpage:

  - **For tracking learning progress:** The original and translated words translated by Loro that are showed to you.
  - **For tracking errors specific to certain websites:** When you report an error through our submission tool we collect url, original and translated word.